JuliaML/MLDataPattern.jl/docs/documentation/datasubset.rst

     0.11202      0.380001  0.841177
     0.000341996  0.505277  0.326561

-Note that we can provide the split point ``at`` as either a type-stable positional argument, or as a more descriptive keyword argument.
-Furthermore, it is worth to again point out that :func:`splitobs` works for any type that implements the data container interface (see :ref:`datatable` to make the following code work).
+It is worth pointing out explicitly, that :func:`splitobs` works for any type that implements the data container interface.
+The following code shows a concrete example using a ``DataTable`` (see :ref:`datatable` to make the following code work).

 .. code-block:: jlcon